 If you want to live in the ORKZ, you have to enroll with the ‘Intro’ (the Introduction Committee).
 Below are answers to questions you might have about the procedure.
 If you have a specific question, you can call the Intro.
 The number is 050-5267250.
 You can reach us on Thursday afternoon between 14:00 and 18:00.
 There is also a contact form.

 Extending your enrollment: four weeks after your registration you have to extend.
-There are various ways to do that: call the office, leave a message in the notebook at the office, put a note in the office mailbox or drop by on Thursday afternoons during intro opening hours.
+There are various ways to do that: call the office, leave a message in the notebook at the office, put a note in the office mailbox or drop by on Thursday afternoons during intro opening hours (when we are open again).
 After these four weeks, your letter will be put in the ‘active folder.’
 Units that are searching for a new neighbour usually pick about three people out of the folder to invite to a getting-to-know-you meeting (‘kennismaking’).

 Important: every four weeks you have to extend your enrollment again.
 If you extend by calling or dropping by, the Intro will inform you about the next extension date.